The solution of the perturbed Tanaka-equation is pathwise unique: Examples, showing that domination is necessary

-To achieve this we start with two independent Brownian motions $\bU$ and $W$.
+To achieve this we start with two independent Brownian motions $\bU$ and~$W$.
 Then we apply a time change onto $\bU$ to obtain $U_t=\bU_{\eta(t)}$.
 This time change is in the form

 with a suitably chosen $\kappa>0$.
-This way of construction guarantees that (\ref{lem:bZ bW:it:1}), (\ref{lem:bZ bW:it:2}) and even (\ref{lem:bZ bW:it:4}) of Lemma \ref{lem:bZ bW} hold.
+This way of construction guarantees that (\ref{lembZbWit1}), (\ref {lembZbWit2}) and even (\ref{lembZbWit4}) of Lemma \ref {lembZbW} hold.

-As a result of the time-change the Brownian motion $\bU$ is accelerated when it is near the origin.
-It has three effects \begin{nlist} \item The Hausdorff dimension of the zero level set $\z(U)$ will decrease below $1/2$. \item Short excursions of $\bU$ after the time change will be even shorter, and therefore the sum, which played a crucial role in the proof of Theorem \ref{thm:3}, will be finite, i.e.
+\thelonglist{\arabic{longlist}} \labellonglist{(\thelonglist)} As a result of the time-change the Brownian motion $\bU$ is accelerated when it is near the origin.
+It has three effects: \begin{longlist} \item The Hausdorff dimension of the zero level set $\z(U)$ will decrease below $1/2$. \item Short excursions of $\bU$ after the time change will be even shorter, and therefore the sum, which played a crucial role in the proof of Theorem~\ref{thm3}, will be finite, that is,

 \item To describe the third effect we denote by $K$ the continuous process with $K_t=-W_t$ whenever $U_t=0$ and linear in between.